Dumbarton Academy: Miscellaneous

-21st Century Issues

-The school has faced concerns about bullying, with reports of both physical and cyberbullying affecting students' well-being.
-Despite having an Anti-Bullying Policy in place, the school has struggled with effectively addressing the issue, leading to criticism from students, parents, and the community.

-Dumbarton Academy has a comprehensive Anti-Bullying Policy that addresses various forms of bullying, including cyberbullying and prejudice-based bullying.
-The school also has anti bullying toilets.
-The open-plan layout ensures pupils have privacy while using the facilities but also prevents the issues found in traditional designs, where students could gather out of sight from staff.
-This design aims to discourage inappropriate behaviour and improve overall safety.

 In 2024 a teacher at the school published the book "The (Mis)adventures of a Dumbarton Maths' Teacher".
 The book reached number 1 on Amazon for political comedy.
 The book chronicles his time at the school since 1989.
 Described as a humorous insight into the life of a maths teacher, it sparked controversy after its release.
 Head teacher Alison Boyles sent a letter to parents informing them that the council was unaware of the book's existence and that it contained views not shared by the council or the school.
 An investigation was launched.

 Dumbarton Academy's position in the Scottish Secondary School League Tables declined between 2016–17 and 2022–23.

-Location

-While the school has changed premises over the centuries, the school has always remained in Dumbarton.